The Kiosk Industry Guide to SEO, GSC & Web Accessibility

 • WPRocket is great with Cloudflare

-• TablePress is good for tables.
+• Fluent Forms good for forms

 • Images usually need alt text.
 There are tools with bulk edit that are available.
 Best advice is learn early on to properly document assets when you originally deploy them.
+Alttext.ai is well-liked and good business.
+I’ve never had much luck though with alt text.
+I blame it on Vispero 🙂

 • PhpAdmin is more severe but great for optimizing databases.
 Discarded plugins rarely clean up after themselves.
 Garbage collection and disposal is extremely important.